SmarterApp/SB_DesktopSecureBrowser/build_doc/Mac_Build_Instructions.md

   * Download and install XCode 6.2 and commandline tools for XCode 6.2.
   * Run `sudo xcode-select -switch /Applications/Xcode.app` to point to installed XCode version
   * Perform the one line setup using the following command to install build prerequisites and follow the prompts.
 If bootstrap fails initially, try once more: `sudo curl https://hg.mozilla.org/mozilla-central/raw-file/default/python/mozboot/bin/bootstrap.py > bootstrap.py && python bootstrap.py`
-      1. It will prompt with options as follows for Firefox type: Type 2 for desktop
+      1. It will prompt with the following options.
+Select option "2" for Firefox for Desktop.
         * Firefox for Desktop Artifact Mode
         * Firefox for Desktop
         * Firefox for Android Artifact Mode